tschaume/ckon/README.md

 genCharmContrib=-lPhysics -lEG -lEGPythia6  # link pythia
 dedxCut=-lRooFit -lRooFitCore -lMinuit      # link roofit
 ```

+`ckon.boost` is set during `ckon setup` to use and link against specific boost
+libraries.
+Try not to run rootcint (`ckon.NoRootCint`) on the library if
+compilation fails.

 IMPORTANT note for include directives: For the recursive header scan to work,
 make sure that all C++ and ROOT headers are enclosed in ```<...>```!
 Only your